fujiadong8-max/rainfall-prediction/README.md

 # RainTomorrow: Australian Rainfall Prediction

-A reproducible deep learning pipeline for binary rainfall prediction using the Australian **weatherAUS** dataset.
+A reproducible PyTorch pipeline for binary rainfall prediction using the Australian **weatherAUS** dataset.

-This project investigates the performance of different neural network architectures on structured meteorological data and implements a complete machine learning workflow, including data preprocessing, model training, evaluation, probabilistic inference, and downstream decision-making demonstrations.
+This project implements an end-to-end deep learning workflow for predicting whether it will rain tomorrow based on historical meteorological observations.
+It covers data preprocessing, feature engineering, model training, evaluation, probability inference, and reproducible experimentation.

-Rather than serving as an isolated prediction model, this repository is designed as the weather prediction module of a larger intelligent transportation project.
-The predicted rainfall probabilities will be incorporated as external environmental states in a reinforcement learning framework for dynamic taxi pricing.
+The repository is intended as a reproducible benchmark for tabular weather prediction using PyTorch and provides a modular codebase for future research and model development.

 ---